stuartshay/nyc-landmarks-vector-db/memory-bank/progress.md

 - **Performance Impact**: Need to measure and optimize performance impact of API integrations
 - **Testing Coverage**: Refactored components need comprehensive test coverage before production use
 - **API Error Handling**: Some CoreDataStore API endpoints return 404 for valid landmarks that simply don't have the requested data, requiring careful error handling to distinguish between actual errors and expected "no data" responses
-- **Model Conversion Data Loss**: When converting from LandmarkDetail to LpcReportModel in DbClient, some building fields (bbl, binNumber, block, lot, latitude, longitude) aren't properly preserved, resulting in null values in the final metadata

 ## Success Metrics Achieved